linode/docs/docs/websites/chef/creating-your-first-cookbook.md

 		knife cookbook upload lamp-stack

-4. Add the recipe to your choosen node's run *list*, replacing `nodename` with your node's name:
+4. Add the recipe to your chosen node's run *list*, replacing `nodename` with your node's name:

 		knife node run_list add nodename "recipe[lamp-stack]"

 	Because this is the default recipe, the recipe name does not need to be defined after `lamp-stack` in the code above.

-5. Access your choosen node and run the *chef-client*:
+5. Access your chosen node and run the *chef-client*:

 		chef-client